Luke-Chesley/bert-classification-fine-tuned-models/readme.md

 # Training

 I think this is a fairly standard implementation of a transformers library training loop.
-Mostly based on [https://colab.research.google.com/github/NielsRogge/Transformers-Tutorials/blob/master/BERT/Fine_tuning_BERT_(and_friends)_for_multi_label_text_classification.ipynb]
+Based on [https://colab.research.google.com/github/NielsRogge/Transformers-Tutorials/blob/master/BERT/Fine_tuning_BERT_(and_friends)_for_multi_label_text_classification.ipynb]